 Maritime employers will offer only a small portion of your rightful maintenance and cure (financial recovery for maritime injuries).
 Offshore companies will try to deny any responsibility for your accident.
 Proving negligence gets tricky with potential investigative snags and aggressive offshore company defense tactics.

 But it IS possible to obtain the maximum financial compensation for your offshore injury.

-With an aggressive legal and investigative team and decades of experience in the intricacies of maritime law, our experienced Corpus Christi -based offshore injury lawyers are uniquely positioned to maximize financial recovery for injured maritime workers.
+With an aggressive legal and investigative team and decades of experience in the intricacies of maritime law, our experienced lawyers are uniquely positioned to maximize financial recovery for injured maritime workers.

-At Williams Attorneys PLLC, we continually succeed in obtaining full medical expenses, lost wages and other substantial financial recovery for our clients.
-Better yet, you don’t pay a penny unless we win your case.
+At Williams Attorneys, we continually succeed in obtaining full medical expenses, lost wages, and other substantial financial recovery for our clients.
+You don’t pay a penny unless we win your case!